The answers to questions frequently asked by current mechanical engineering students can be found below.

 What is the curriculum like?

 The Mechanical Engineering (ME) curriculum offers a balance of coursework in engineering analysis and engineering design as well as, engineering practice.
 Students must be strong in math or have perseverance in order to be successful in engineering analysis coursework, and to provide a deep understanding on how things work.
 A creative desire to design new parts/mechanisms/machines/products/systems is also important.
-Please review the Curriculum Objective and Outcomes page and the Curriculum page from the ME website.
+Please review the Program Educational Objectives, Student Outcomes and latest Curriculum on the program page.

 Which Mechanical Engineering curriculum do I have to take?

 Fall 2011, the Mechanical Engineering (ME) curriculum was evaluated by the ME faculty, and a new curriculum was developed and approved by KSU.
 Students who start or transfer into ME in the 2011-12 academic year and beyond must follow the new curriculum.
 Those students who were ME students before Fall 2011 may choose either curriculum, but are encouraged to follow the newer curriculum, unless it will delay your graduation.
 Keep in mind that some courses have been substituted in the older curriculum that have equivalent learning outcomes.
 See the curricula on this ME website.

 How do I fill the Engineering Standing Application?

 The Engineering Standing form can be found here.
 Fill the form based on the instructions written below.
 Get it signed by your advisor.
 Make sure your advisor submits it to the chair or the assistant chair.

 - Complete the following information on the form: Today's Date, Student Information (Student Name, Address, City, State, Zip Code), Student Academic Information (KSU Student ID Number, etc).